|Year of Study||Any|

 - Maintain a minimum GPA of 4.0 each term

-- Remain enrolled in the course as at Census Date each term with a study load of 12 credit points or more.
+- Remain enrolled in the course as at Census Date T2, 2023 with a minimum term study load of 12 credit points or more

 Payment of scholarship

 The successful applicant is required to enter their current financial institution details (banking details) into their MyCQU for payment to occur.
-This must be done prior to Term 2 Census Date to avoid delays.
+This must be done prior to Census date to avoid delays.

 *Disclaimer - Students may be required to provide further documentation to support their application.
 This can include the following: